I've Found A Bird In Need, What Do I Do?

 The first thing you should assess is if the raptor is an adult or a juvenile.
 If it is a young raptor that has developed feathers (it may still have some down feathers) then it is a fledgling.
 Unless it is in immediate danger or is injured, please leave it alone.
 Fledglings will often spend time hopping on the ground and flapping their wings as they learn to fly.
 Their parents should still be around and will continue to feed them.
 If it is in your backyard and you have pets, try to keep them inside or contained so that the bird can finish learning and move on.

-If the young raptor is mostly covered in down then it is a nestling.
-If it is possible, the best thing for you to do is to put the bird back in its nest.
+If the young raptor is mostly covered in down (fluffy, white feathers) then it is a nestling.
+If possible, the best thing for you to do is to put the bird back in its nest.
 Touching a baby raptor will not prevent the parents from continuing to take care of it.
 If the nest is too high in the tree or you can’t get to it for whatever reason, you can create a makeshift nest to place lower in the nest tree.
 To do this you will need a sturdy basket or other container with good drainage.
 Make a nest in the basket using grass, leaves, and twigs.
 Then secure the basket nest back on the tree as close to the original nest as you can and place the baby inside.
 If possible, watch the new nest from a distance for a few hours to see if the parents return.

 If you have watched a young raptor closely and haven’t seen a parent in a day or two, or if the chick is injured, you can bring the bird to us.
 Be very careful when handling young birds as they are fragile.
 Use a box or crate to transport the bird to our facility using extreme care so that you are not injured by the bird’s talons.